qaidjoharj53/Banking_System/GUI/README.md

 - UI Creation: Developed banking.ui for account setup and transaction.ui for managing transactions.
 - Functionality: Implemented features for account creation, transaction handling, and user verification.

+## Contribution

+As a contributor, I welcome suggestions and improvements.
+Please do mention them either creating an issue or tagging me. (^^)